 Hoping to cut costs without missing out on all the wedding action?
-For most brides, hiring a photographer is a non-negotiable, but many girls regret not bringing a videographer on board, because well, there's just something to be said about watching your big day back on film that simply doesn't compare to those picture perfect still shots.
+For most couples, hiring a photographer is a non-negotiable, but many regret not bringing a videographer on board, because, well, there's just something to be said about watching your big day back on film that simply doesn't compare to those picture-perfect still shots.

-1. Get some GoPros
+1. Get Some GoPros

-Give them to a few trusted people (or heck, even your dog...yep, it's been done!) who can wear/shoot with them throughout the evening or stage a few around the room to capture everything, recommend Jennifer Arreguin and Natasha Burton, co-founders of Swoon California in Santa Barbara.
+Give them to a few trusted people (or heck, even your dog—yep, it's been done!) who can wear/shoot with them throughout the evening or stage a few around the room to capture everything, recommend Jennifer Arreguin and Natasha Burton, co-founders of Swoon California in Santa Barbara.
 "Then you can go through the footage, which would be super fun since it allows you to re-live the day all over again, and from there, either cut the highlights together yourselves or hire a pro at that point to put together a video for you."

-2. Set up a video booth
+2. Set Up a Video Booth

 Rather than hiring a professional videographer, consider having a video recorder (yes, they do still exist for purchase) set up where guests can send their congratulations and advice for the couple in a specified area, suggests Alana Futcher, Chancey Charm Richmond wedding planner.
 Better yet, rent a ShutterBooth video booth!

 You'll definitely want to create a unique wedding hashtag specifically for this!
 That way, you can easily click on it later and look through a video montage of the entire evening from different angles, notes Ani Keshishian, Creative Director of Anoush Banquet Halls & Catering and L.A.
 Banquets.
-Give your guests ideas, such as recording the first dance, cake cutting, speeches, ceremony tidbits (if you don't mind people whipping out their phones) and dance floor action shots, of course.
+Give your guests ideas, such as recording the first dance, cake cutting, speeches, ceremony tidbits (if you don't mind people whipping out their phones), and dance floor action shots, of course.
 "Your entire party will have a lot of fun with it and they'll also feel like they're a big part of the experience."
-Who doesn't love a good candid video... or 50!?
+Who doesn't love a good candid video—or 50?

 4. Use UrLife